johnblat/gofig/README.md

 - As projects grow, configuration options grow and change. **gofig** makes it really hard to **not** document configuration options accurately and comprehensively.
 - **gofig** tries to prevent configuration related bugs by adding safeguards to fail early on config initialization.
 - Configuration options can be scattered around the codebase. **gofig** centralizes all configuration options in one place.
 This makes it easy to see all the configuration options at a glance.
+- Config values should be basically immutable.
+Once you've initialized your configuration, you can't change it.

 In **gofig**, the code *is* the documentation.

-## Goals
-1. It should help with self-documenting app configuration options.
-1. Config values should be basically immutable.
-Once you've initialized your configuration, you can't change it.
-1. It should fail early.
-Misconfigurations should result in the program crashing before starting it's real work.

 ## Quick Usage Summary
 - `gofig.Init` is a function that initializes a `gofig` object from an array of `gofig.InitOpt`s passed in. `gofig.Init` will assign a unique `gofig.Id` to each `gofig.InitOpt` passed in.
 This `gofig.Id` will be used to retrieve the value of the configuration option.